flomotlik/help/_posts/deployment/2012-04-13-Heroku-Deployment.markdown

 *   **branch**

     Specifies which branch is used for deployment.
 Only this branch will get deployed if all test commands pass.
 You can for example have a separate **production** branch in your repository that you only push to when you want to deploy.
 Thus you can manually trigger when deployment takes place.
-This value does not correspond in any way with the branch attribute that can be specifiec directly for deploy.
+This value does not correspond in any way with the branch attribute that can be specific directly for deploy.

 *   **backup**